Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

     .. figure:: https://user-images.githubusercontent.com/4193389/177429219-5cb80ff9-a272-4c9e-a0f9-b8548771384d.png
         :alt: Diagram of Office Document as a Super class Service.

-        :OfficeDocument as a Superclass Service.
+        :Office-Document as a Superclass Service.

 Part of this hierarchy can also be seen in :numref:`ch01fig07`.